yiisoft/docs/guide/en/start/creating-project.md

 If you had Composer already installed before, make sure you use an up to date version.
 You can update Composer by running `composer self-update`.

-## Installing Yii <span id="installing-from-composer"></span>
+## Creating a project

-With Composer installed, you can install Yii project template by running the following command under a Web-accessible folder:
+With Composer installed, you can create Yii project from a template by running the following command under a Web-accessible folder:

 ```bash